 Wizarding School: The Gardens of Nephele in Troia and the Grevillian Institute in Corambis.
 All other references to schools of magic in the series—Cabalines, Eusebians, etc.—have to do with schools of thought, not the actual training of wizards.

 Wouldn't Hit a Girl: Averted.
 Mildmay comments to Mehitabel that he wouldn't have any problem with hitting a woman who "deserves it".
 However, he does instantly apologize for saying it.
 Felix also mentions, several times, wanting to strike some woman or other for being flip.
-(Of course, Felix wants to strike everyone, so...)
+(Of course, Felix wants to strike everyone from time to time, so...)

 Younger Than They Look: Due to his scar and his emotionless expression, Mildmay is consistently taken for being much older than he is.
 By the time Mélusine starts, he's a little over 19; when they meet, Felix thinks he's much older than that.
 And throughout the series, Felix often makes comments to himself about how young Mildmay actually is.